 Only one or two family office owners of massive shopping mall interests, such as Australians Frank Lowy or Sam Alter, had the foresight to exit the mall business a couple of years before it turned sour from consumers’ shift to online shopping and the shut-down caused by COVID-19.

-Residential property hit but family offices invest for the long term
+Residential property hit but family offices invest for

 According to the Single Family Offices Database published by Highworth Research in association with WealthBriefing, as much as 51 per cent of family offices in Europe allocate capital to residential real estate.
 Yet even this apparently safe segment of the property market is facing serious headwinds.